Ad Council Exposes Myths Behind Driving High

 That using honest, relatable language and strong visual contrast in OOH can effectively shift perceptions, spark debate, and turn casual beliefs into moments of reflection and behavior change.

-Summary: In this drug-impaired driving prevention campaign, the Ad Council takes casual phrases like “I drive better high” or “It’s safer than driving drunk” and drags them into the harsh light of reality.
+Bottom line: In this drug-impaired driving prevention campaign, the Ad Council takes casual phrases like “I drive better high” or “It’s safer than driving drunk” and drags them into the harsh light of reality.
 Through sharp, minimalist OOH and supporting media, the work contrasts pseudo-scientific justifications with the real consequences of impaired driving — crashes, legal trouble, and irreversible loss.
 The result is a clear, culturally relevant message: impairment is impairment, and no excuse is strong enough to justify getting behind the wheel while high.

 #AdCouncil #DrugImpairedDriving #DrivingHigh #OOH #RoadSafety #PublicAwareness #OutdoorAdvertising